 Every database employed to generate the UCC is listed here, with a full description of the modifications and corrections made before merging it in to our final catalogue.
+The individual csv files con be found here.

 We split the file into two sections.
 First we show the 32 databases used in the original UCC article.
 After that, we show the databases that were added after the publication of the article.